Thedegreeisalie/Thedegreeisalie.github.io/README.md

 ### Jer Moore
+## Software Dev, SDET
+[Resume](https://thedegreeisalie.github.io/resume.pdf)

 This is where I've placed some links to older projects to showcase the work I have done.

-[Resume](https://thedegreeisalie.github.io/resume.pdf)
+This is all rarely maintained so reach out if there's an issue you find.

 ### Older projects
 1. [Software Manual for Computational Linear Algebra](https://thedegreeisalie.github.io/Math5610/softwareManual/) C++ library for doing linear algebra.
 Mostly for educational purposes